top of page

 🔹 For Patients on Retinoids:

-• Apply warm compresses daily to support gland secretion
+• Apply warm compresses daily for gland secretion support.

-• Consider omega-3 fatty acid supplements to improve meibum quality
+• Consider omega-3 fatty acid supplements to enhance meibum quality.

-• Topical azithromycin or low-dose doxycycline can help in inflammatory MGD
+• Topical azithromycin or low-dose doxycycline can help manage inflammatory MGD.

 🔹 For Aesthetics & Skincare Professionals:

-• Educate clients on risks of periocular retinoid use
+• Educate clients about the risks associated with periocular retinoid use.

-• Be cautious recommending retinoids to clients with pre-existing dry eye
+• Exercise caution when recommending retinoids to clients with pre-existing dry eye.

 📌 Clinical Takeaway

-Meibomian glands are critical to maintaining ocular surface integrity.
-Retinoid-induced MGD is underdiagnosed, especially in patients using anti-aging skincare.
-Regular use of Systane or other lubricants is helpful, but identifying and managing the underlying dysfunction is key.
+Meibomian glands are crucial for maintaining ocular surface integrity.
+Retinoid-induced MGD often goes underdiagnosed, especially among those using anti-aging skincare products.
+Regular application of Systane or other lubricants can help, but it's important to identify and manage the underlying dysfunction.

 📌 Clinical Implications

-These findings underscore the importance of cautious use of retinoid-based products, especially near the eye area.
-Healthcare professionals should educate patients on the potential ocular side effects of retinoids and recommend alternative treatments when appropriate.
+These recent findings emphasize the necessity of careful use of retinoid products, particularly around the eye area.
+Healthcare professionals need to educate patients about the possible ocular side effects of retinoids, recommending alternative treatments where suitable.

 📌 Medical Disclaimer

-This content is for informational purposes only and does not substitute for professional medical advice.
-Please consult your GP, dermatologist, or medical aesthetician before using active skincare ingredients near the eyes or adopting management tips mentioned above.
+This content provides general information and is not a substitute for professional medical advice.
+For personalized recommendations, please consult your GP, dermatologist, or medical aesthetician before using active skincare ingredients near the eyes or adopting management tips outlined above.

 Comments